codedx/codedx-github-action/README.md

 The workflow will be set to fail if:

 - The source/binaries glob(s) fail to match any files
-- There are any errors when contacting Code Dx
+- There are any errors when contacting your Code Dx server
 - The analysis ends in failure

 ## Requirements